blaeser/parallelchecker/README.md

 **Total Downloads/Installs: >7,000** (July 2022)

-More details can found at [installation instructions](https://github.com/blaeser/parallelchecker/blob/main/doc/Installation.md).
+More details can found under [installation instructions](doc/Installation.md).

 ### Visual Studio® Extension
 You can find the Parallel Checker as a Visual Studio® extension in the Visual Studio® Marketplace: